file-format/Docs/en/spreadsheet/xl.md

 ## XL File Format

 XL files are saved as binary files and their internal file format specifications are not documented anywhere.
-However, the general binary file format for [XLS File Formation Specifications](https://msdn.microsoft.com/en-us/library/cc313154(v#office.12).aspx) file format may also be considered if someone tries to write a piece of code to reverse engineer these files.
+However, the general binary file format for [XLS File Format Specifications](https://msdn.microsoft.com/en-us/library/cc313154(v#office.12).aspx) file format may also be considered if someone tries to write a piece of code to reverse engineer these files.

 ## References ##